Stephen-Robbins/Score_Based_Diffusion/README.md

 ![Diffusion Bridge](/img/2dbridge.png)

 ## Acknowledgments
-This project was a collaborative effort as part of the course 274E.
-We would like to thank our course instructors and colleagues for their support and guidance throughout the development of this project.
+We would like to thank our course instructors Stephan Mandt and Prakhar Srivastava for their support and guidance throughout the development of this project.

-To play with the code, see the Jupyter notebook `examples.ipynb`.

 It is highly recommended to use a GPU for training.
 If you do not have a GPU, you can use [this MNIST example on Google Colab](https://colab.research.google.com/drive/1e2G_uPZiRbOl2s9oCuVhSptL_Qgb4nLy?usp=sharing).